Healthy Homes Assessment Wadestown

 Healthy Homes Assessment Services

 Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to make sure their Wadestown rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties must be completely certified by 1 July 2024.
+Landlords now have to make sure that their Wadestown rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals are required to be fully certified by 1 July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We will assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we will advise you or your property manager of any work required. needs to be completed, and provide the report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager of any tasks that needs to be completed, and provide the report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of up to $7,200 in addition to any healthier homes related fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7,200 plus additional healthy homes related fines.

-We are completely independent assessors of rental properties we are completely certified to evaluate each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties and are completely qualified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6779